 Food allergies or special diets - No worries!
 Even in the quick service restaurants, Disney chefs will personally speak with you, discuss your special dietary needs and prepare meals to order.

 Disney Resorts - You MUST be a guest staying at a Walt Disney World Resort in order to qualify for one of the Disney dining packages.
 If you are staying at a hotel outside of Disney World - Fuggetaboutit!
 This is one perk not offered to Good Neighbor Resort guests.
-Not only can you use your Disney Dining Plan inside all four Disney World parks but every Disney World Resort offer dining venues so you can use your dining plan even if you are taking a day off to enjoy the pool, water parks or Downtown Disney.
+Not only can you use your Disney Dining Plan inside all four Disney World parks but every Disney World Resort offer dining venues so you can use your dining plan even if you are taking a day off to enjoy the pool, water parks or Disney Springs entertainment area.

 There are 3 main Magic Your Way Dining Packages for Disney World Resort Guests to choice from: